-4. Would it be beneficial for your local government if cat and cat breeder registrations were also transitioned to the centralised registration system? □ No □ Unsure 5.
-How would transitioning cat and cat breeder registrations to a centralised registration system be beneficial to your local government? ☑ Administrative efficiency □ Consistency with centralised dog registrations No requirement to maintain own register ■ No requirement to maintain own register ☐ Other - please specify: ☐ It would not be beneficial - please specify: The World Hot Bo Bottonoldi Prodoc opeony.
-6. Would any of the following additional information be useful for your local government? □ Dog management facilities ☐ Pet shops that sell or transfer dogs □ Dangerous dogs □ Dogs that have been seized by the local government □ Dogs involved in a dog attack □ Dogs that have not been controlled by the owner □ Dogs that have caused a nuisance or are subject to a nuisance complaint ☑ Dogs that are subject to a destruction order ☐ Other information - please specify: Please indicate why you think it would be useful: As a centralised information data base across the State, not just at the current LGA level.
-7. What additional costs would including this information in the system create for your local government? □ Other: 8.
-Would it be easier for your local government to process and record kennel establishment licences through the system? ☑ Yes □ No □ INU
+- 4. Would it be beneficial for your local government if cat and cat breeder registrations were also transitioned to the centralised registration system? -  Yes - 🗆 No - Unsure - 5.
+How would transitioning cat and cat breeder registrations to a centralised registration system be beneficial to your local government? - □ Administrative efficiency - ☑ Consistency with centralised dog registrations - □ No requirement to maintain own register - □ Other please specify: - □ It would not be beneficial please specify: - 6.
+Would any of the following additional information be useful for your local government? - □ Approved kennel establishments - Dog management facilities - Pet shops that sell or transfer dogs - ☑ Dangerous dogs - Dog owner's subject to Court orders or convicted of particular offences - Dogs that have been seized by the local government - $\hfill\square$ Dogs involved in a dog attack - Dogs that have not been controlled by the owner - Dogs that have caused a nuisance or are subject to a nuisance complaint - \boxtimes Dogs that are subject to a destruction order - $\hfill\square$ Other information please specify: Court convictions only to be published

+Please indicate why you think it would be useful: Central repository of information that can cross between local government areas

+- 7. What additional costs would including this information in the system create for your local government?

+- Processing the additional information

+- Monitoring the additional information

+- Other:

+8. ould it be easier for your local government to process and record kennel ablishment licences through the system?

+Yes

+No

+\boxtimes Unsure

+Ple ase give your reasons: